 Membership of the Transplant Policy Review Committee

-- Cardiothoracic Advisory Group Chair - Steven Tsui (Advisory member)
+Cardiothoracic Advisory Group Chair -Jayan Parameshwar (Advisory member)

-- National Organ Donation Committee Chair - Paul Murphy (Advisory member)
+National Organ Donation Committee Chair -Dale Gardiner (Advisory member)

-- National Retrieval Group Chair - Rutger Ploeg (Advisory member)
+Retrieval Advisory Group Chair – Ian Currie (Advisory Member)

-- National Clinical Lead for Governance - John Dark (Advisory member)
+Joint National Clinical Lead for Governance -Derek Manas/Richard Baker (Advisory member)

 The Board has resolved to establish a Committee of the Board of NHSBT (“the Board”) to be known as the Transplant Policy Review Committee (“the Committee”).
 The Committee is a non-executive Committee of the Board and has no executive powers, other than those specifically delegated to it by the Board in these Terms of Reference.

-Each of the Accountable and Advisory Members may appoint a deputy (“a Deputy”) to represent him/herself at any meeting of the Committee, provided that prior notice is given to the Committee Chair.
-Those deputising for the two Non-Executive Board Directors should also be Non-Executive Board Directors.
+Each of the Accountable and Advisory Members may appoint a Deputy to represent them at any meeting of the Committee, provided that prior notice is given to the Committee Chair.
+Those deputising for the two Non-Executive Board Members or the NHSBT Chair should also be Non-Executive Board Members.

-A quorum shall be five members: four Accountable Members, which must include one Non-Executive Board Director (or a Deputy) and the Associate Medical Director of ODT, and one Advisory Member (or his/her Deputy).
+A quorum shall be five members: four Accountable Members, which must include two Non-Executive Board Members or one Non-Executive Board Member and the Chair of NHSBT, and the Medical Director of ODT, and one Advisory Chair.
 The Advisory Member should normally be the Chair of the Group whose policy is under consideration, or his/her nominee.
-All quorum members must be present when a decision is to be made; other members may attend for specific items.
-The Board will appoint one of the Non-Executive Directors as Chair of the Committee.

 Normally it is expected that the Committee will reach a decision by consensus of Accountable and Advisory Members.
 There may, however, be exceptional circumstances where this proves impossible.
 In such circumstances the Accountable Members will refer the policy back to the relevant Advisory Group for further consideration.
 Should this consideration be required urgently then NHSBT will support the Advisory Groups to consider the matter using teleconferencing and email.
 The amended policy will then be reconsidered by the Committee.